fjavierm/ceh/19-Cloud_Computing/README.md

 ### Types of Virtualization

-* **Server Virtualization**: Server virtualization enables multiple operating systems to run on a single physical server as highly efficient virtual machines
+* **Server Virtualization**: Server virtualization enables multiple operating systems to run on a single physical server as highly efficient virtual machines.

 * **Network Virtualization**: By completely reproducing a physical network, network virtualization allows applications to run on a virtual network as if they were running on a physical network — but with greater operational benefits and all the hardware independencies of virtualization.